aamirzainab/Scripts/Documentation.md

 - Converts absolute distances to proportions of the plane's width and height to get normalized screen coordinates (`normalizedX`, `normalizedY`).

 **Check Validity and Set Position:**
-- Ensures the calculated screen coordinates are valid (i.e., within `[0,1]` range for both x and y).
+- Ensures the calculated screen coordinates are in the plane (i.e., within `[0,1]` range for both x and y).
-- If valid, updates `screenPosition` and sets the positions in the line renderer to visually represent the ray and intersection.

-**Send Data (Optional):**
+**Send Data:**
-- Optionally sends screen rotation and coordinate data via a `UdpSender` component if present, useful for applications needing to transmit interaction data over a network.
+- Optionally sends screen rotation and coordinate data via a `UdpSender` component